-The Cumulative Adjacent Channel Leakage power Ratio (CACLR) in a gap between passband or the Inter passband gap is the ratio of:
+The Cumulative Adjacent Channel Leakage power Ratio (CACLR) in a gap between passband or the inter-passband gap is the ratio of:

-a) the sum of the filtered mean power centred on the assigned channel frequencies for the two carriers adjacent to each side of the gap between passband or the Inter passband gap, and
+a) the sum of the filtered mean power centred on the assigned channel frequencies for the two carriers adjacent to each side of the gap between passband or the inter-passband gap, and

-b) the filtered mean power centred on a frequency channel adjacent to one of the respective sub-block edges, repeater type 1-C Passband edges.
+b) the filtered mean power centred on a frequency channel adjacent to one of the respective sub-block edges, repeater type 1-C passband edges.

 The assumed filter for the adjacent channel frequency is defined in table 6.5.3.2-4 and the filters on the assigned channels are defined in table 6.5.2.2-6.

-For operation in non-contiguous spectrum or multiple bands, the CACLR for NR carriers located on either side of the gap between passband or the Inter passband gap shall be higher than the value specified in table 6.5.2.2-4.
+For operation in non-contiguous spectrum or multiple bands, the CACLR for NR carriers located on either side of the gap between passband or the inter-passband gap shall be higher than the value specified in table 6.5.2.2-4.

 Table 6.5.2.2-4: Repeater type 1-C CACLR limit for DL and for UL for Wide Area class